negatrait/323-wolf-pages/src/content/blog/posts/audit-findings-before-after.md

 **What display=swap does:** It tells the browser to use a fallback font immediately, then swap in the custom font once it loads.
 Users see text right away instead of waiting.

 **Impact:** LCP reduced by 500-1000ms.
 CLS (Cumulative Layout Shift) reduced by 30% from reduced font reflow.
-This was a 5-minute fix with massive impact.
+This is a 5-minute fix with massive impact (indexing prioritises sites that work smoothly).

 ---

-## Other Critical Issues We Found
+## Other Critical Issues Found

 Beyond these five fixes, the audit revealed deeper problems:

 ### No Analytics or Search Console Setup

-We had **zero analytics** implementation.
+**Zero analytics** implementation.
 No Google Analytics 4.
 No Plausible.
 No Fathom.
 We were flying blind — couldn't measure visitors, conversions, or ROI.

 We also had no Google Search Console property.
 We couldn't see search performance, indexing issues, or coverage reports.
 Google is the #1 traffic source, and we had zero visibility into it.